whiteblueskyss/JavaScript-Basic-Projects/README.md

-## In this repo I have added some basic JavaScript Project to boost my JavaScript knoledge.
+## In this repo I have added some basic JavaScript Project to boost my JavaScript knowledge.